 - Put the new core directory from the latest release of Backdrop CMS inside your docroot.

-- If any of the files outside the core directory have been changed, they will be explicitly mentioned in the release notes.
+- Note: If any of the files outside the core directory have been changed and need to also be updated, they will be explicitly mentioned in the release notes.

 - Run update.php by navigating to http://example.com/core/update.php